dmytrovoytko/stock-market-data-modeling/README.md

 ![docker-run](/screenshots/modeling-results.png)

-and financial metrics in .json format, for example (in files data is formatted for readability)
+and different financial metrics in .json format, for example (in files data is formatted for readability)

 ![docker-run](/screenshots/fin-metrics-0.png)